0m0kenny/oak/README.md

 # Hazexplorer2.0 :deciduous_tree: :compass:

-This is an updated version of the HazelExplorer Pipeline that can be found [GitHub Pages](https://github.com/marcellobeltrami/Hazexplorer)
+This is an updated version of the [HazelExplorer Pipeline](https://github.com/marcellobeltrami/Hazexplorer).

 ![alt text](Hazexplorer_logo.png)